Today, I’m going to talk about the 7 core stages in any customer’s lifecycle and the #1 mistake (or deadly sin) you must avoid in each stage.

 Instead, wow your customer with a “thank you” phone call, email, or letter.
 Or even better, send an unannounced gift like a cookie just for becoming a new customer.

 This small investment in your new customers will be repaid over and over as you create zealots for your products/services.
 When you do something remarkable, then your customers can’t help but tell all of their friends and family!

 6. Deadly Sin of NOT Upselling

-Upselling to additional products is not just about increasing the lifetime value of a customer.
-It’s really about providing the best solution for your customer.
+Upselling to additional products and services is not just about increasing the lifetime value of a customer.
+It’s really about providing the best solution for your customers.

 I would argue if you’re not providing upsells, then you’re not satisfying all of your customers.
 That’s why deadly sin #6 is NOT upselling.

 Don’t think of an upsell as a way to extract more money during a transaction.
-Instead, think creatively about how you can better serve your customer and make her life easier.
+Instead, think creatively about how you can better serve your customers and make their lives easier.